 Welcome, and thank you for your interest in our clinical research trials!

-The providers at Denver Back Pain Specialists are pleased to announce our increased involvement in clinical research.
-We participate in clinical trials to offer novel treatments for our patients with low back pain, joint issues, and a variety of other conditions.
+The providers at the Denver Spine and Pain Institute are very pleased to be able to offer clinical research trials to our patients.
+We have been involved in research since 2012, and we participate in clinical trials to offer novel treatments for our patients with low back pain, joint issues, and a variety of other conditions.
 These treatments can often offer benefits to patients who are affected by difficult-to-treat musculoskeletal diseases.
 We carefully select which studies we will participate in based on sound scientific principles, strong safety profiles and promising efficacy results.
 Similarly, patients are evaluated on an individual basis for candidacy in our trials, based on eligibility criteria as well as treatment history and the unique needs of each patient.

-Please explore this section or give us a call at 303-327-5511 ext.
-319 to learn more and see if you are a candidate for treatment through one of our studies (see menu of active clinical trials to the left).
+Please ask your provider or call the Research Department at 303-327-5511 ext.
+319 to learn more and see if you are a candidate for treatment through one of our studies.